radek-drw/Stopwatch/README.md

 # Stopwatch

+### Features:

 1. Stopwatch with play/reset/stop buttons
 2. It is counting milisec, sec and minutes

-## Plan for the development of the application:
+### Plan for the development of the application:

-Add list with all times when PAUSE btn pressed Refactor CSS to SASS
+1. Add list with all times when PAUSE btn pressed
+2. Refactor CSS to SASS